 The converse applies in that if you have an area that is somewhat weak – then prep on how to defend that perceived weakness is key.
 Nobody is perfect, and interviewers know that.
 They want to know less about why you have a low grade in your equity module, for example, and more about what you learnt from that “shortcoming”.

-My internship confirmed to me that not only did I want to qualify as a solicitor in Ireland, but also that I wanted to undergo my training in MHC.
+My internship confirmed to me that not only did I want to qualify as a solicitor in Ireland, but also that I wanted to undergo my training here.
 I hope you apply for the internship and get as much out of it as I did.